loot/loot/docs/app/usage/plugin_editor.rst

 Editing Plugin Metadata
 ***********************

 LOOT uses metadata to supply plugins with messages and Bash Tag suggestions, and to help it sort plugins that it can't otherwise sort correctly.
-Users can add to their plugins' metadata through the metadata editor panel, and plugins with user metadata are indicated with a "Has User Metadata" icon.
+You can add to your installed plugins' metadata through the metadata editor panel, and plugins with user metadata are indicated with a "Has User Metadata" icon.

 The editor panel is accessed by selecting a plugin in the sidebar and then clicking the "Edit Metadata" item in the Plugin menu.
 Only one plugin's metadata can be edited at a time.
 While the editor panel is open, the plugin sidebar also displays any non-default plugin groups, to aid setting new group memberships.
 The editor can be resized by grabbing the top of the editor's header and dragging it up or down.